GOP's Scalise ends his bid to become House speaker after failing to secure the votes to win gavel

 Some Republicans simply took their Chick-fil-A lunches to go.

-“We need to come together and support Steve,” Jordan, R-Ohio, told reporters before the closed session.
+“We need to come together and support Steve,” Jordan, R-Ohio, told reporters before the midday closed session.

-It was the most vocal endorsement yet from Jordan, who had earlier offered to give his rival a nominating speech on the floor, and privately was telling lawmakers he would vote for Scalise and was encouraging his colleagues to do the same.

 But it was not enough to sway the holdouts.